tsmatz/nlp-tutorials/Readme.md

 > I recommend you to run these examples on GPU-utilized machine.

+Tutorials follow the history of NLP neural methods.<br>
+In the latter part (from tutorial 5), I then focus on language models, improving the models by step-by-step approaches, and finally discuss how and why the widely used Transformer architecture matters.

 NLP (natural language processing) has a long history in artificial intelligence, and generative models were also developed with traditional statistical models in 1950s - such as, [Hidden Markov Models (HMMs)](https://github.com/tsmatz/hmm-lds-em-algorithm) or [Gaussian Mixture Models (GMMs)](https://github.com/tsmatz/gmm).<br>
-However, this repository focuses on recent neural methods examined in today's NLP, and you'll learn how each models are developed, improved, and reached into today's architectures (such as, widely-used transformers) by running notebooks step-by-step in order.
+However, this repository focuses on recent neural methods examined in today's NLP.

-[Feb 2023] All examples were transformed (from TensorFlow) into PyTorch.
+> [Feb 2023] All examples were transformed (from TensorFlow) into PyTorch.

 *Tsuyoshi Matsuzaki @ Microsoft*